-This section allows the government entity to briefly inform readers about potential obstacles or opportunities that are likely to arise in the near future.
+Where appropriate, this section would allow the entity to briefly inform readers about potential obstacles or opportunities that are likely to arise in the near future.

 Financial Statements

 Where the audited financial statements are completed by a private auditor, the complete financial statements should be included and as well, there should be a brief explanation (of approximately one paragraph) of the overall deviation from the projected results.
 The auditor would approve this presentation before it is published.
 Where the entity is dependent on the release of government financial information, i.e. the Report on the Program Expenditures and Revenues of the Consolidated Revenue Fund for Fiscal Year Ended 31 March 2XXX, this source should be cited in the annual report.
 For example,